Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 The Expert Take: Water anxiety is a real barrier for many hikers exploring new areas.
 A built-in filter shifts your mindset; suddenly, every flowing stream is a reliable rest stop rather than a question mark.
 The slight increase in drinking effort is a small price to pay for that level of confidence.

-The Verdict: If you travel internationally or want to drink from natural sources without pulling out a separate pump, the LifeStraw Go addresses a very specific anxiety.
+If you travel internationally or want to drink from natural sources without pulling out a separate pump, the LifeStraw Go addresses a very specific anxiety.
 It transforms sketchy hotel tap water or backcountry streams into clean, great-tasting hydration without the use of chemical drops.

 5. The Best-in-Class Purifier: GRAYL GeoPress 24oz